-Stevia rebaudiana is a natural plant which is amazingly sweet and healthy.
-It is safe, and adds no calories to your food.
-The leaves contain a number of nutrients, volatile oils, minerals, vitamins, proteins and fiber, and even though it is very sweet, it has no effect on your blood sugar when consumed.
+Stevia rebaudiana is a natural plant that is amazingly sweet and healthy.
+It is safe and adds no calories to your food.
+The leaves contain a number of nutrients, volatile oils, minerals, vitamins, proteins, and fiber, and even though it is very sweet, it has no effect on your blood sugar when consumed.

 Stevia leaves are about 30 times sweeter than regular sugar, so a little goes a long way.
 I grow it in my garden, and the leaves are so sweet, they make your tongue tingle if you try to eat a whole one straight from the plant.

 You can also buy it in the grocery store in either powdered or liquid extract form.
 Extracts are purified forms of the sweet-tasting glycoside molecules in the leaves and are about 300 times sweeter than sugar.
 These forms don’t retain as many of the vitamins and minerals as in the plant leaves, but they are still a valuable alternative to white sugar.

 Some brands can have a slightly bitter back taste, sort of like licorice.
 The quality of the plant determines the sweet to bitter ratio, and as with any plant, the quality of soil and environment in which it is grown will have an effect on the taste.

 In addition, you should read the ingredients listed on brand labels, as some brands use cheap fillers like maltodextrin or FOS.
 You want pure extract.

 I use SweetLeaf Liquid Stevia brand in liquid form and don’t detect any bitter after taste unless I use too much.
 Sweet Leaf also offers a bunch of different flavors.
 The Chocolate Raspberry, Orange, Vanilla Creme, English Toffee, and Chocolate are excellent.